delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 The forgotten step-child, as I mentioned, trying to get anything done within our environment on Windows was difficult as management deemed it unnecessary.
 All the while our fleet deployment of windows was ~25% of our total systems.
 Fortunately, the improvements we made with macOS (and MDM in general) also were baked into (to a minimal degree) for Windows as well.
 Meaning, that remote employees and workforces could be rolled out without someone sitting next to the computer for 30 to 60 minutes configuring a PC.
 Unfortunately, we couldn't use it in the provisioning process due to upper management.

-However, once covid happened, we had sudden approval to initiate Windows improvements
+However, once covid happened, we had sudden approval to initiate Windows improvements.

 ###### Autopilot / OOBE